natpowning/devpipeline-commercial/README.md

 # Development Pipeline Demo

-Terraform scripts and supporting components for deploying an Infrastructure-as-Code pipeline in AWS based on some commercial products including DockerEE, Bitbucket and Bamboo.
-Jenkins is also included and configured to handle infrastructure deployment.
-Service packages can be built in either Bamboo or Jenkins.
+Terraform scripts and supporting components for deploying a Docker Enterprise Edition cluster with UCP and DTR.

 ## Getting Started